-- Actuarial cost method The Unit Credit Actuarial Cost Method was used to determine the actuarial present value of accumulated plan benefits (both vested and nonvested). - Investment return 7.5% (net of investment-related administrative expenses). - Administrative expenses Equal to the average of the last two years of actual expenses rounded to nearest \$100,000 assumed payable at the beginning of the year. - Salary increases None - Mortality rates: - Active and terminated vested participants (pre-retirement) RP-2000 non-annuitant mortality with blue collar adjustments projected to 2015 using Scale BB with ages set forward four years and with separate tables for males and females. - Healthy retirees and beneficiaries (post-retirement) RP-2000 annuitant mortality with blue collar adjustments projected to 2015 using Scale BB with ages set forward four years and with separate tables for males and females. - Disabled participants RP-2000 disabled mortality projected to 2015 using Scale BB with separate tables for males and females.
+- Actuarial cost method The Unit Credit Actuarial Cost Method was used to determine the actuarial present value of accumulated plan benefits (both vested and nonvested). - Investment return 7.5% (net of investment-related administrative expenses). - Administrative expenses Equal to the average of the last two years of actual expenses, increased by 2% from the prior year and rounded to nearest \$100,000 assumed payable at the beginning of the year. - Salary increases None - Mortality rates: - Health participants RP-2014 employee / annuitant blue collar mortality table adjusted to reflect mortality improvement scale MP-2107 from 2006 base year to 2018, projected forward on a generational basis using 50% of the ultimate MP-2017 rate with ages set forward 2 years for males and females. - Disabled participants RP-2014 disabled annuitant mortality tables adjusted to reflect Mortality Improvement Scale MP-2017 from 2006 base year and projected forward using MP-2017 on a generational basis with ages set forward 2 years for males and females. - Termination rates:

-• Termination rates: